boomerr1/CrimeChicagoUC/README.md

-# TrafficAccidentsUC
+# CrimePredictionChicago
-A machine learning model to predict traffic accidents in the state of Iowa.
+A machine learning model to predict criminal activity in the city Chicago.